Improved torsion point attacks on SIDH variants: Improved torsion-point attacks

-Finally, for each choice of $\psi'$, we attempt to recover the isogeny $\eta$ by a generic meet-in-the-middle algorithm, which runs in time $\Ostar(\sqrt{e})$ since $e$ is smooth.
-Note that if $e\in\Ostar(1)$, then the entire algorithm runs in time $\polylog(p)$.
+Finally, we recover the isogeny $\eta$ by a generic meet-in-the-middle algorithm, which runs in time $\Ostar( \sqrt{e})$ since $e$ is smooth.
+Note that if $e = \Ostar(1)$, then the entire algorithm runs in time $\polylog(p)$.
+In this way we have found $\tau$ explicitly, and by Lemma~\ref{lem:shift_lolli} can compute $\phi$.

 \end{proof}